sspec-project/SparseSpec/README.md

   <img src="./assets/figures/fig_unified.png" alt="Unified Batch Scheduler" width="65%">
 </p>

-To mitigate this issue, SpecGen introduces a *unified batch scheduler* to collocate draft and verify requests within a batch, and balance the resource usages across iterations.
+To mitigate this issue, SparseSpec introduces a *unified batch scheduler* to collocate draft and verify requests within a batch, and balance the resource usages across iterations.
 This is feasible as the sparse and full attention essentially share the same control and data flow, except for the sparse loading over KV-Cache, which can be easily manipulated by the PageAttention.
 Check `serve/scheduler/spec_scheduler.py L68` for detailed implementation.

 #### Fused draft and verify attention
-To increase bandwidth utilization, SpecGen introduces a customized attention kernel that automatically dispatches tiles from draft and verify to the best kernel configuration via a persistent kernel style.
+To increase bandwidth utilization, SparseSpec introduces a customized attention kernel that automatically dispatches tiles from draft and verify to the best kernel configuration via a persistent kernel style.
 Such a fused prefill/decode attention also benefit the CUDA graph capture since a single graph can cover different combination of prefill and decode configurations.
 We upstreamed this kernel to FlashInfer in [#1137](https://github.com/flashinfer-ai/flashinfer/pull/1137) and [#1200](https://github.com/flashinfer-ai/flashinfer/pull/1200).